 In this blog, we’ll explore the Goods and Services Tax (GST) and the Sales and Services Tax (SST) in Malaysia.
 You’ll learn what SST is, how it replaced GST in 2018, and the key differences between these tax systems.
 We’ll also delve into the current SST rates, the process of calculating SST, and the impact of both GST and SST on restaurant owners.
-If you’re a novel restaurant owner then this is the perfect guide for you to get educated about the taxing system in Malaysia.
-This will help you in being compliant with the complex tax laws
+If you’re a new restaurant owner, then this is the perfect guide for you to get educated about GST Vs SST in Malaysia.
+This will help you in being compliant with the complex tax laws.

 What is SST in Malaysia?

-Sales tax – applies to all those taxable goods that are manufactured in or imported to Malaysia.
+Sales tax – applies to all those taxable goods that are manufactured in or imported into Malaysia.

-Service tax -refers to that tax that is levied on services offered by taxable people in Malaysia.
+Service tax refers to the tax that is levied on services offered by taxable people in Malaysia.

-GST also known as goods and service tax was introduced in 2015 in Malaysia.
-It is a multistage tax that was implemented in place of Sales and service tax in Malaysia.
-It is levied at every stage of consumption as compared to SST which used to be levied at one stage either at the manufacturing or at the consumption stage.
-Businesses collect GST on behalf of the government it is a type of indirect tax that is paid by people.
+GST, also known as goods and services tax, was introduced in 2015 in Malaysia.
+It is a multistage tax that was implemented in place of the Sales and Service Tax in Malaysia.
+It is levied at every stage of consumption as compared to SST, which used to be levied at one stage, either at the manufacturing stage or at the consumption stage.
+Businesses collect GST on behalf of the government; it is a type of indirect tax that is paid by people.

 GST vs SST in Malaysia